 This error can appear after active leveling.
-It indicates that the measured Z offset of the two print cores is larger than expected.
-This error can appear on the Ultimaker S5, Ultimaker S3 and Ultimaker 3.
+Part of the active leveling procedure is checking the offset between the two print cores.
+Because of the switching mechanism, one print core will always be lower than the other.
+If this error appears, the measured Z offset of the two print cores is not as expected.
+This error can appear on the Ultimaker S5, Ultimaker S3, and Ultimaker 3.

 There can be several causes for this error, but it is most likely that there was a problem during the active leveling procedure.
-To resolve this issue, follow the active leveling procedure again.
+To resolve this issue, follow the active leveling procedure again and carefully observe the printer's behavior.
 Pay attention to the following:

 Make sure that your nozzles are clean